Trevor Linden: Personal life

 In 1995, Linden married Cristina Giusti, the owner of Basquiat, a Vancouver boutique.
-In 2017, the Lindens had their first child, son Roman Matthias Linden.
+In 2017, the Lindens had their first child, son Roman Matthias Linden, named after Cristina's father Romano and Linden's Canuck teammate Mattias Ohlund.
 In 2004, Linden was baptized as a Roman Catholic.
 Linden's younger brother, Jamie Linden, also played ice hockey.
 After a lengthy junior career in the WHL, Jamie played four games with the Florida Panthers in the 1994–95 season before finishing his hockey career in the minor leagues.
 Together with Trevor, Jamie is now a property developer, something they developed an interest in while growing up in Medicine Hat.
 Trevor had indicated that after his playing career was finished, he would like to become more involved in real estate.
 Linden is also an avid and competitive cyclist, frequenting the local Squamish and Whistler area to mountain bike, in addition to participating in various races.
 Most significantly, in the summer of 2007, Linden competed in the Trans Alp bike race, a 600 km race across the European Alps.
 Linden and racing teammate John Ramsden finished 48th out of the 122 competing two-man teams over the eight-day competition.

 Linden was involved in the creation and recent launch of Club 16 – Trevor Linden Fitness.
 Linden has also partnered with Vancouver developer Howard Airey, principal of Airey Development Group, to build two residential/commercial development projects.
 He was also the spokesperson for ClearlyContacts.ca.